 - For studies involving subjects likely to be vulnerable to coercion or undue influence, identify all appropriate protections in place for vulnerable subjects.

-- Identify a procedures and protocols to ensure that informed consent is obtained from research subjects (or their legally authorized representative) when appropriate.
+- Identify procedures and protocols to ensure that informed consent is obtained from research subjects (or their legally authorized representative) when appropriate.

 - Demonstrate that procedures are in place to maximize subject privacy and confidentiality.

 - If the research involves collaboration, provide procedures to ensure that all members of the research team understand and agree to be bound by the research protocol identified in the research proposal and stipulated by the IRB.

 2. Complete the IRB Request for Review form

 The IRB Request for Review form asks for a brief summary of the research proposal and allows the IRB to determine which type of review is required.
 The form also provides instructions on the order in which the proposal and any supplemental materials (e.g., questionnaires, informed consent notices) should be prepared.

 3. Submit IRB Request for Review form, informed consent forms, and questionnaire surveys

 Submit the completed IRB Request for Review form to firstname.lastname@example.org.
 Informed consent forms, recruitment advertisements, questionnaires/ surveys, and other study tools should also be included and be in final draft, free of typos.
 The narrative research proposal need not be sent to the IRB unless it is specifically requested during the review process.
 The email address of origination must be the institutional UP email address of the principal investigator (or in the case of student research, the UP email address of the supervising faculty member).

 The IRB requires electronic submission (via email attachment) of all materials.
 An IRB designate will acknowledge receipt of the materials, and inform the submitting party of the results of the review (including requests for additional information or modification of the research plan) as soon as is possible.